haandol/bee-bot/README.md

 Bee-bot is a Serverless Slack Bot

-Deploy this cdk will provision below architeture on you AWS Account.
+Deploying this CDK app will provision below architeture on you AWS Account.

 ![](/imgs/architecture.png)